Key events since Catalonia independence vote

 Spanish riot police try to block the vote, forcing their way into polling stations to seize ballot boxes and voting material.

-Shocking footage emerges of police charging crowds at some stations, using batons and rubber bullets and roughing up voters - sometimes elderly.
+Shocking footage emerges of police charging crowds at some stations, using batons and rubber bullets and roughing up voters - some of whom were elderly.

 Puigdemont says "the citizens of Catalonia have won the right to an independent state in the form of a republic".